marc2k3/rtfm/docs/docs/guides/styling-ranges-text.md

 	```

 ## Using `utils.CreateTextLayout`
-Use something like this if you want scrollable text, a single font and to apply different colours.
+This example demonstrates scrollable text, a single font and a different colour per word.

 !!! example
 	```js